Raising Boer Goats - What Every Beginner Should Know About

 it, the Boer goat is a great choice.

-Although raising Boer goats is enjoyable and may be profitable, it
+Although rearing Boer goats is enjoyable and may be profitable, it

 requires knowledge and skills for it to be a success.
 You should